zachwill/heroku_static/README.md

     75.101.145.87
     174.129.212.2

-For more information, make sure to read the [Heroku devcenter article](http://devcenter.heroku.com/articles/custom-domains).
+For more information, make sure to read this [Heroku devcenter article](http://devcenter.heroku.com/articles/custom-domains).